Call now in confidence immediate help & advice 24/7

 The HALT method will introduce you to a new way of approaching a craving.
 You’ll learn how to identify whether you’re feeling hungry, angry, lonely, or tired.

-When you have identified which human state you’re in, you’ll then understand how to manage the craving and trigger.
+When you have identified which human state you’re in, you’ll then understand how to manage the craving and trigger to prevent a relapse after rehab.

 The staff at rehab in Cumbria will help you to come up with ideas on what to do in those moments.

-By sticking to your relapse prevention plan, you can remain abstinent.
+By sticking to your relapse prevention plan, you can remain abstinent once you leave rehab.

 Make sure that your stay at a drug and alcohol rehab in Cumbria is matched by an equally effective relapse prevention plan by calling our team today on 0800 088 66 86